-Heidi's father was inconsolable.
+Margaret's father was inconsolable.
 His wife of forty-two years-a marriage he had treasured with an intense love and loyalty greater than most-had been taken from him in a matter of moments for no good reason because of a surgeon's goof-up.

-The days that followed were almost too painful for Heidi to bear.
+The days that followed were almost too painful for Margaret to bear.
 Her kind, gentle father was transforming into a cyclone of anger, grief, despair . . . revenge!
 Unrelenting in his rage, tormented by his broken heart, he declared himself on a mission to "bring down that hospital!"
-Demanding a meeting with the hospital administration and the doctors responsible for his wife's care, he vowed to face them and tell them that he was suing them all for everything they had . . . and living to see them suffer.
+Demanding a meeting with the hospital administration and the doctors responsible for his wife's care, he vowed to face them and tell them that he was suing them all for everything they had... and living to see them suffer.

-As the hospital staff and physicians anxiously awaited the arrival of Heidi's dad for the confrontation, they trembled at the thought of what they expected to hear.
-Nothing could have prepared them for what happened next.
+As the hospital staff and physicians anxiously awaited the arrival of Margaret's dad for the confrontation, they trembled at the thought of what they expected to hear.
+How does someone in their shoes handle a situation like this?